Thierry Magon de La Villehuchet

 René-Thierry Magon de la Villehuchet (23 April 1943 – 22 December 2008) was a French aristocrat, money manager, and businessman.
 He was one of the founders of Access International Advisors (AIA Group), a company caught and subsumed in the Madoff investment scandal in 2008.
-He committed suicide after losing an estimated $1.4 billion in Madoff's scheme.
+He died by suicide after losing an estimated $1.4 billion in Madoff's scheme.

 Early life

 René-Thierry Magon de la Villehuchet was born in Saint-Malo, into the Magon family, wealthy Breton shipbuilders.
 In 1978, he earned his MBA from HEC Paris.
 He moved to New York City in 1982.

 Career

-In New York, de la Villehuchet was head of Interfinance, a brokerage firm, before becoming chairman and CEO of Crédit Lyonnais Securities USA in 1987.
+In New York, Villehuchet was head of Interfinance, a brokerage firm, before becoming chairman and CEO of Crédit Lyonnais Securities USA in 1987.
 He also contributed to the founding of Apollo Management, financial management firm established by financier Leon Black.

-Later, he founded Access International Advisors, a research analyst investment agency which specialized in managing hedged and structured investment portfolios that involve commercial physical and biological research.
-It had connections to wealthy and powerful aristocrats from Europe. de la Villehuchet's family had done business with many of these aristocrats and their ancestors for almost 300 years.
+Later, he founded Access International Advisors, a research analyst investment agency that specialized in managing hedged and structured investment portfolios that involve commercial physical and biological research.
+It had connections to wealthy and powerful aristocrats from Europe.
+Villehuchet's family had done business with many of these aristocrats and their ancestors for almost 300 years.

-Funds managed by de la Villehuchet enlisted intermediaries with links to some of Europe's high society to garner clients.
-The FBI and U.S. Securities and Exchange Commission (SEC) do not believe de la Villehuchet was involved personally in the US$50 billion fraudulent financial Ponzi scheme which Madoff was arrested for masterminding, on 11 December 2008.
+Funds managed by Villehuchet enlisted intermediaries with links to some of Europe's high society to garner clients.
+The FBI and U.S. Securities and Exchange Commission (SEC) do not believe Villehuchet was involved personally in the US$50 billion fraudulent financial Ponzi scheme which Madoff was arrested for masterminding, on 11 December 2008.
 Bloomberg News reported on 2 January 2009 that the AIA funds had increased aggregate exposure to Madoff from 30% to 75% of a total US$3 billion assets in 2008, for a US$2.25 billion exposure.
-Investigators also identified a number of prominent investors who gave money to de la Villehuchet that was tied to the Madoff scandal: Philippe Junot, former husband of Princess Caroline of Monaco, and Prince Michael of Yugoslavia, as partner and investor-relations executive, respectively, in the firm; and Liliane Bettencourt, the world's wealthiest woman at the time (d.
+Investigators also identified a number of prominent investors who gave money to Villehuchet that was tied to the Madoff scandal: Philippe Junot, former husband of Princess Caroline of Monaco, and Prince Michael of Yugoslavia, as partner and investor-relations executive, respectively, in the firm; and Liliane Bettencourt, the world's wealthiest woman at the time (d.
 2017), the 86-year-old daughter of L'Oréal founder Eugène Schueller.